 I didn’t do any crazy hikes when I was there but I did a lot of walks, mainly around and to beaches.

-The place everyone raves about.
-It is beautiful, it really is.
 My favourite thing?
-There’s an agreement in place that stops big chains buying into the property and opening things like… McDonalds.
+There’s an agreement in place that stops big chains from buying into the property and opening things like… McDonald’s.

 I went with Jamie’s Whaling in Ucluelet and paid $124 for a 3-4 hour experience.
 It was definitely worth it considering the length of time, the knowledge of the guide and what we saw.